 What is needed: Is there a way to develop a system to detect the cells irregularities and mitigate or resolve them before the whole panel stops?

-Legionella is bacteria found in stagnant waters that flourish in temperatures between 20°C and 45°C. It is usually found in both potable and non-potable water systems and can cause Legionnaire’s disease, which is a severe and often lethal form of pneumonia.
+Legionella is a bacteria found in stagnant waters that flourishes in temperatures between 20°C and 45°C. It is usually found in both potable and non-potable water systems and can cause Legionnaire’s disease, which is a severe and often lethal form of pneumonia.
 There is a need to have an automatic circulation of water to prevent it from being stagnant.